The 2025 government shutdown is the longest in US history

 Repealing One Big Beautiful Bill Act provisions

-The bill proposed by the Democrats would reverse provisions made in July 2025’s One Big Beautiful Bill Act that reduced Medicaid funding.
+The Democrats also proposed reversing some provisions made in July 2025’s One Big Beautiful Bill Act that reduced Medicaid funding.

 Medicaid provides low-income Americans with health insurance and covered over one quarter of the US population at some point in fiscal year 2024.
 The federal government, which shares Medicaid costs with states, spent $638 billion on the program that year.